luvit/lit/README.md

 ### Publish

-Once you've run setup, you can publish packages to your upstream database.
+Once you've run init, you can publish packages to your upstream database.

 ```sh
 > lit publish gamepad